 Comfortable therapist.
 Since the traditional model of physical therapy is in-office, most providers are likely used to their set-up as far as their staff, equipment, and facilities.

 Advantages of receiving physical therapy at home are pretty much the opposite of receiving them at an office.

 - No travel needed.
 Clients unable to drive or find a ride to the physical therapist’s office will appreciate a visit from one at a schedule that works for them.
-This can be ideal for clients in rural areas as well who may not want to go into the city.
+This can be ideal for patients in rural areas as well who may not want to go into the city.

 - Easier process.
 Someone receiving physical therapy might have a significant injury or health condition that could make it difficult, uncomfortable or even painful for them to travel to a provider’s location.
 Improvement may be shown as therapy progresses, but at the beginning, these substantial injuries/condition can keep them from traveling far or long.

-- Comfortable client.
-Exercises and related therapy can take place in a client’s home, among furnishings they’re used to.
+- Comfortable patient.
+Exercises and related therapy can take place in a patient’s home, among furnishings they’re used to.
 Sometimes, having the presence of family members or caregivers in the same home can also reassuring, especially for someone who doesn’t like to go out much.
 People receiving home health care, especially seniors, look forward to regular or occasional visits from different providers, and the providers also enjoy the experience.